GussSoares/resume/docs/en/profile.md

     - Member of the Virtual Agent project - Stuart - acting as Python Developer
     - Python for the Web mentor in the Dell Academy project

+### 🗺️ 🚘 RastroSystem (Trainee at CLT)
+!!! note ""
+    Responsible for taking care of tracking platform, chip management platform and freelance software product development

+### 📚 💻 Faculdade Evolução (Trainee)
+!!! note ""
+    Responsible for looking after and maintaining computer labs in addition to providing support to students, faculty and staff.

+### 🧑‍🎓 📚 Laboratório de Redes e Segurança da Informação - LARCES - UECE (Scholarship)
+!!! note ""
+    Study of mathematical techniques and tools to improve research.
+Maintenance of servers and internet switch.
+Participation in the translation of papers

 ## Projects